 Migrate Guru can handle websites of all sizes.
 What they don’t support is migration from local environments and migration of a subsite from a multi-site environment to a fresh new domain.

-The process for migration is as simple as installing WordPress on the new host, install the plugin on both installations, choose a destination and click Migrate.
+The process for migration is as simple as installing WordPress on the new host, installing the plugin on both installations, choosing a destination, and clicking Migrate.
 This process bypasses a lot of other manual work such as configuring third-party cloud storage and/or downloading and uploading backup files to and from your computer.

 The backup taken can either be downloaded to your computer or can be moved directly to the new host via storage solutions such as Dropbox.